sportsclimbs/sportclimbs-2/content/peak/stoney/horseshoe-quarry/horseshoe-quarry-left-hand-walls.md

 The line via wall to right with hard moves on right-hand of arete.

 **29. The Mexican Takes Lexicon (6a+)**
-the slim wall to the right direct.
+The slim wall to the right direct.
 Another route that has cleaned up.
+{.debolted}

 **30. Exceeding the Speed Limit (6b+)** &starf;
 A very pleasant line on wall to the right and in the back of the bay.
-Just worth grade
+Just worth grade {.debolted}

 **31. Mind yer Head (6b)**
-fragile line 2m left of slim corner line.
+A fragile line 2m left of slim corner line.
 Slowly improving.
+{.debolted}

 **32. Desperate Housewives (6a)**
-the slim corner line
+The slim corner line.

 **33. Collared (6a)**
-the slim pillar to the right with straightforward but sustained moves
+The slim pillar to the right with straightforward but sustained moves {.debolted}

 **34. Spare Rib (6b)**
-vague blunt rib to the right with a hard and devious start
+A vague blunt rib to the right with a hard and devious start.
+{.debolted}

 **35. Eddie McStiff (6a+)** &starf;
 The shallow groove line exiting leftwards and up via easier ground.
 A good addition.
+{.debolted}

 **36. Pelvic Thrust (6b)**
-tricky lower wall via small arete to face above
+A tricky lower wall via small arete to face above.
+{.debolted}

 **37. The Hippy, Hippy Shakes (6b)**
 A long slim corner line leads to a high belay.